maheshsv/til/design_patterns/ioc.md

 DI, dependency injection is one style of IoC.

-A good read of Ioc is [here](https://martinfowler.com/bliki/InversionOfControl.html) by Martin Fowler.
+A good read of IoC is [here](https://martinfowler.com/bliki/InversionOfControl.html) by Martin Fowler.